rbind/njtierney.com/content/post/2020-11-07-james-webb/index.md

 </div>

-And, looking at this, I was wondering how accurate the plot Randall Munrow made was?
+And, looking at this, I was wondering how accurate the plot [Randall Munroe](https://xkcd.com/about/) made was?
 Turns out this was an interesting exercise in itself!

 This blog post covers how to scrape some tables from Wikipedia, tidy them up, perform some basic modelling, make some forecasts, and plot them.